ThrowTheSwitch/Unity/docs/UnityConfigurationGuide.md

 #define UNITY_POINTER_WIDTH 64 // Set UNITY_POINTER_WIDTH to 64-bit
 ```

+#### `UNITY_COMPARE_PTRS_ON_ZERO_ARRAY`

+Define this to make all array assertions compare pointers instead of contents when a length of zero is specified.
+When not enabled,
+defining a length of zero will always result in a failure and a message warning the user that they have tried to compare empty
+arrays.

 #### `UNITY_SUPPORT_64`

 Unity will automatically include 64-bit support if it auto-detects it, or if your `int`, `long`, or pointer widths are greater than 32-bits.